-- 25.8.3.2 All Inboard hulls (APBA, CBF, ACHA or others) registered to participate in the regatta pay the \$50 Series national registration fee (rule 35.1.5).
+25.8.3.2.a All Inboard hulls (APBA, CBF, ACHA or others) registered to participate in the regatta pay the \$50 Series national registration fee (rule 35.1.5).
 This fee is for all Inboard hulls participating in the regatta, regardless of their participation in the Series or not.
-All inboard classes participating at an APBA/CBF Border Series event will use the APBA/CBF Border Series format and the APBA/CBF Border Series Racing Rules as described in Rule 25.8.4 - 25.8.3.3 Excluding Series Format and Series Racing Rules, all APBA rules must be complied with (i.e. safety, rescue, technical, etc.).
+All inboard classes participating at an APBA/CBF Border Series event except 1 Litre, 2.5L Modified, National Modified, and Grand National Hydroplane will use the APBA/CBF Border Series format and the APBA/CBF Border Series Racing Rules as described in Rule 25.8.4